Sienci-Labs/Resources/gsender/gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_us_Goto.jpg){.aligncenter .size-medium}

-*Note: if you’ve set up “Safe Height” in gSender (Config -> Basics -> Safe Height), then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*
+*Note: if you’ve set up “Safe Height” in gSender (Config ➜ Basics ➜ Safe Height), then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*

 There is one more way to move automatically, but it isn't used to bring you back to 0.00.
 It's called **Go to Location**.

-If you want to go somewhere else quickly without manually jogging there, click the 'Paper Airplane' button to bring you to a specific location.
-You'll see a popup asking you where you want to go and you either type a specific location with the toggle pointing to ABS (Absolute movement - From your Zero point) or move some amount from where you are now and flip the toggle to INC (Incremental movement - From where your router is).
+If you want to go somewhere quickly without manually jogging there, click the 'Paper Airplane' button and you'll see a popup asking you where you want to go.
+Before you click "Go!" you can either:

+- Set the toggle to "ABS" then type a specific location you  want to go, for example X100 Y150 (an absolute/fixed location)
+- Set the toggle to "INC" then type the amount you want to move from where your CNC currently is, for example 5 in X and 10 in Y (an incremental/relative movement)

 ![](/_images/_gsender/_using/gs_us_goto-location.jpg){.aligncenter .size-medium}

-You can reset your zeros anytime when the machine is not actively running a job.
-The machine will remember your zero in most cases.
-If you turn the lead screw with your fingers or push the gantry, the machine does not know you moved it, therefore it will lose the zero position.
-You can jog on the Jog Control without losing your zero position because gSender knows you are moving the machine.

-You can also enter coordinates directly by clicking the blue text location value.
+You can also enter coordinates directly by clicking the blue text.
 It’ll turn into a white box where you can type any number, then hit the ‘enter’ key to confirm it.
 For instance you could set your Z-axis to 0.1mm instead of 0 if you’re using the paper method and you want to account for the paper thickness.
+You could also type “-10” for X if you want to set your zero 10mm to the right without having to jog there and click ‘X0’ (since if ‘zero’ is 10mm to the right, then your current location would be 0 - 10 = -10mm).

 ![](/_images/_gsender/_using/gs_us_dro_zeroboxmanual.jpg){.aligncenter .size-medium}

-## Endstop buttons
+## Homing buttons

-gSender provides unique features if you have endstops on your machine for homing or limits.
-Once homing is enabled in Config -> Homing cycle you’ll notice additional buttons appear in the ‘Location’ area of gSender:
+gSender provides unique features if your machine is capable of homing using limit switches.
+Once homing is enabled in Config ➜ Homing cycle you’ll notice additional buttons appear in the ‘Location’ area of gSender:

 ![](/_images/_gsender/_using/gs_us_endstop-park-home.jpg){.aligncenter .size-medium}

 - The **Home** button is a convenient way to home or re-home your machine at any time.
-- Four **Quick-Travel** buttons to move your CNC at its maximum speed to any of your machine's 4 corners (offset by 5mm).
+- Four **Quick-Travel** buttons help move your CNC at its maximum speed to any of your machine's 4 corners (offset by 5mm).
 These can only be used once your machine is homed.
-- The **Park** button will allow you to move your machine to preset coordinates.
-Navigate to the Config tab -> Basics section to either enter the park coordinates by hand, or grab them based on your current location.
-Use the Go To button to test your new parking spot out!
+- The **Park** button will allow you to move your machine to a custom location set in Config ➜ Homing/Limits.

 If you'd like more information on how to set up and use these features, read here: <a href="https://resources.sienci.com/view/lmk2-limit-switches/#using-limit-switches" target="_blank" rel="noopener">Installing & Using Limit Switches</a>